EJ-G0mez/advanced_Inventory_System/README.md

 * An attempt of a save/load system where it saves the position of dropped items.

 This document is meant to be a documentation of all the features as well as an explanation using Pseudo code for all the added elements of the project.

+# Syntaxis and Diagram

+## How is this document organized and how should you read it?

+This section is to give an understanding of how the document will be formated and organized as well as explaining the diagrams that will be placed around this document.

+### Diagrams

+There will be general UML Diagrams summarizing and showing the logic of every component: